spryker/spryker-docs/docs/scos/user/back-office-user-guides/202108.0/administration/delivery-methods/creating-and-managing-delivery-methods.md

 3. To keep the changes, click **Save**.
 For more details on the attributes, see the [Reference information: Creating delivery methods](#reference-information-creating-delivery-methods) section.

 **Tips & tricks**
-This is how the Back Office setup looks in the online store:
+<br>This is how the Back Office setup looks in the online store:

 ![Editing a shipment method](https://spryker.s3.eu-central-1.amazonaws.com/docs/User+Guides/Back+Office+User+Guides/Administration/Shipment/Creating+and+Managing+Shipment+Methods/editing-shipment-method.png)